Floydlang/floyd/docs/floyd_speak.md

 # EXPRESSIONS

 Reference: http://www.tutorialspoint.com/cprogramming/c_operators.htm
-Comparisons are true-deep - they consider all members and also member structs and collections.
+Comparisons are true-deep: they consider all members and also member structs and collections.

 ### Arithmetic Operators
 How to add and combine values: